Beam (structure): Classification based on supports

-Second moment of Area (Area moment of inertia)
+Second moment of area (area moment of inertia)

-In the beam equation I is used to represent the second moment of area.
-It is commonly known as the moment of inertia, and is the sum, about the neutral axis, of dA*r^2, where r is the distance from the neutral axis, and dA is a small patch of area.
-Therefore, it encompasses not just how much area the beam section has overall, but how far each bit of area is from the axis, squared.
-The greater I is, the stiffer the beam in bending, for a given material.
+In the beam equation, the variable I represents the second moment of area or moment of inertia: it is the sum, along the axis, of dA·r2, where r is the distance from the neutral axis and dA is a small patch of area.
+It measures not only the total area of the beam section, but the square of each patch's distance from the axis.
+A larger value of I indicates a stiffer beam, more resistant to bending.